Chapter I General provisions

 Article 5

-1. Where construction is related to cultural heritage;
+a. construction related to cultural heritage;

 Article 6